smore-inc/tinys3/README.md

 >>>     requests.append(pool.delete('key' + str(i), 'my_bucket'))

 # The helper methods as_completed and all_completed helps us work
-# with multiple Future objects.
+# with multiple Future objects

 # This will block until all the requests are completed
 # The results are the responses themselves, without the Future wrappers
 >>> pool.all_completed(requests)
 [<Response [200]>, ... ]

-# The as_completed generator will yield on every completed request:
+# The as_completed generator will yield on every completed request.
 >>> for r in pool.as_completed(requests)
 >>>     # r is the response object itself, without the Future wrapper
 >>>     print r